trailblazer/trailblazer.github.io/gems/operation/2.0/policy.md

 An easy way to let Trailblazer build a compatible object for you is using `Guard.build`.

 This is helpful to override a certain policy for testing, or to invoke it with special rights, e.g. for an admin.

+## Guard: Position

+You may specify a position.

+{{  "guard_test.rb:before" | tsnippet }}

+Resulting in the guard inserted before `model!`, even though it was added at a later point.

+{{  "guard_test.rb:before-pipe" | tsnippet }}

+This is helpful if you maintain modules for operations with generic steps.